Structures of magnetic excitations in the spin-1/2 kagome-lattice antiferromagnets Cs$_2$Cu$_3$SnF$_{12}$ and Rb$_2$Cu$_3$SnF$_{12}$: Results and Discussion

 The model Hamiltonian for the $2a\times2a$ enlarged chemical unit cell at room temperature, which contains twelve spins, is expressed as

-where the configuration of the nearest-neighbor exchange interactions and the DM interactions are shown in Figs.~\ref{fig:kagome_latt}\,(c)--(e) and their values were determined to be $J_1=18.6$ meV, $J_2=0.95J_1$, $J_3=0.85J_1$, $J_4=0.55J_1$, and $D_\alpha^\parallel=0.18J_\alpha$~\cite{Matan}.
+where the configuration of the nearest-neighbor exchange interactions and the DM interactions are shown in Figs.~\ref{fig:kagome_latt}\,(c)--(e) and their values were determined to be $J_1\,{=}\,18.6$ meV, $J_2\,{=}\,0.95J_1$, $J_3\,{=}\,0.85J_1$, $J_4\,{=}\,0.55J_1$, and $D_\alpha^\parallel\,{=}\,0.18J_\alpha$~\cite{Matan}.
 Here, the in-plane component $D_\alpha^\perp$ of the $\bm{D}$ vectors is neglected.
-For the $4a\times4a$ enlarged chemical unit cell, which can approximate the crystal structure below $T_{\rm t}\,{=}\,215$ K~\cite{Matan,Downie}, the magnitudes of $J_{ij}$ and $D_\alpha^\parallel$ are slightly modified.
+For the $4a\times4a$ enlarged chemical unit cell, which can approximate the crystal structure below $T_{\rm t}\,{\,{=}\,}\,215$ K~\cite{Matan,Downie}, the magnitudes of $J_{ij}$ and $D_\alpha^\parallel$ are slightly modified.
 This perturbation gives rise to the ghost modes.
 The solid lines in Figs.~\ref{fig:spectra1_RCSF}\,(a) and (b) are the dispersion curves for the singlet--triplet excitations and their ghost modes, which are the same as those presented in Ref.~\cite{Matan2}.

-Figure~\ref{fig:spectra1_RCSF}\,(d) shows the scattering intensity map in the $(1+H, -1+H, L)$ plane measured with $E_{\mathrm{i}}=11.9$ meV, where the scattering intensity was averaged for $-1.05\leq K\leq-0.95$ along $\bm{Q}=(-K, K, 0)$ and for the energy range of $2\leq\hbar\omega\leq3$ meV.
-Strong scattering streaks at $H=2n+1$ with the integer $n$ arise from the single--triplet excitations.
+Figure~\ref{fig:spectra1_RCSF}\,(d) shows the scattering intensity map in the $(1\,{+}\,H, {-}1\,{+}\,H, L)$ plane for the energy range of $2\leq\hbar\omega\leq3$ meV.
+Strong scattering streaks at $H\,{=}\,2n+1$ with the integer $n$ arise from the singlet--triplet excitations.
 From Fig.~\ref{fig:spectra1_RCSF}\,(d), we can confirm that the dispersion curves for the singlet--triplet excitations are independent of $L$; thus, the interlayer exchange interaction is negligible.
-The weak curved scattering observed between $H=1$ and 3 is considered to be spurious scattering from sample environment.
+The weak curved scattering observed between $H\,{=}\,1$ and 3 is considered to be spurious scattering from sample environment.